manigandancodes/100-days-of-code/log.md

 **What did I do?😃:**
 Today, I started learning Python I never thought I would like a programming language other than Javascript but Python is so awesome and easy to learn.
 I'm excited to do more Python projects in the future.

+### Day 20: November 23, 2019
+**Today's Progress**: Continued learning python and Javascript.

+**What did I do?😃:**
+Continued learning python and Javascript.
+I have to say this @freeCodeCamp is awesome it has great in-depth curriculum and coding tutorials, I learned most of the Javascript from FreeCodeCamp thanks to @ossia  and team for making it possible.